 Poverty and Crime

 Regardless if you are in the city or province, do not leave your valuables unattended.
 Secure your bags with locks and always have them in sight.
 Lock your house or room doors.
-Avoid walking alone especially in dark streets and alleyway.
+Avoid walking alone especially in dark streets and alleyways.
 Be aware of your own surroundings as you would normally do when you travel.

 As mentioned previously, the government is cracking down on drug use and trafficking so best to avoid places and conditions that will put you in a precarious situation.